tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Lognormal $(\mu,\sigma^2)$

-Distribution where the log of a variable is normally distributio
+Distribution where the log of a variable is normally distributed.
+Similar in appearance to the gamma distribution.

 Given $0\le x<\infty;\quad -\infty<\mu<\infty;\quad \sigma>0$